RiteshBoi/DU-College-Recommender/README.md

-# DU-College-Recommender
+# Delhi-Engineering-College-Recommender
-Streamlit web app predicting best DU colleges using JEE percentile 📊
+Streamlit web app predicting the best-suited Engineering colleges for BTECH using JEE percentile 📊